kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     Msg_text: OK
     1 row in set (49.02 sec)

 Well, the table had about 1.2 GB data, so it took some time.
-Here I chose the delimiter `\G` just to show you the difference.
+Here I chose the delimiter `\G` to show you the difference.
 This feature is particularly interesting with extremely long rows.

 Everything okay now?
 Test it.